artv1/folder_checksums_calculator/README.md

 To verify the files in a folder, simply use the previously created database file 'checksums_list_for... .txt' as the path

 If you just run the program without argument by: "python folder_checksums_calculator.py" the program will prompt you to enter the path to the folder for which you want to calculate sha1 for all files.
-In this field, you can also specify the path to the list file to check the integrity of the files contained in it.
+In this field, you can also specify the path to the 'database' (list-file) to check the integrity of the files contained in it.

 --------
 In short, it is possible to use both a command line argument and input inside a script to specify a path